 Most zoos, aquariums, and wildlife centers offer a mix of indoor and outdoor spaces, making them perfect to explore in any weather.

-To see animals in their natural habitat, visitors can visit one of the state’s many wildlife refuges, such as the Billy Frank Jr. National Wildlife Refuge.
+To see animals in their natural habitat, head to one of the state’s many wildlife refuges, such as the Billy Frank Jr. National Wildlife Refuge.
 In the San Juan Islands, families can hop aboard a whale watching cruise for the chance to see whales, seals, porpoises, and other aquatic wildlife.